Chrisjayhenningsen/Chrisjayhenningsen/README.md

 - 👋 Hi, I’m @Chrisjayhenningsen
 - 👀 I’m interested in sapient silicon
-- 🌱 I’m currently learning Quiskit
+- 🌱 I’m currently learning generative AI
-- 💞️ I’m looking to collaborate on art projects like my auditorrery music program (and I swear I program more than my github would lead you to believe)
+- 💞️ I’m looking to collaborate on art projects like my auditorrery music program (I probably program more than my github would lead you to believe)
 - 📫 How to reach me @Eucyclos via Cern's email or instagram

 <!---